search icon

 Personal Liability Protection

 One of the key benefits of an LLC is personal asset protection.
-In an unregistered business like a sole proprietorship or general partnerships, the business entity and its owner(s) are legally indistinguishable.
+In an unregistered business like a sole proprietorship or general partnership, the business entity and its owner(s) are legally indistinguishable.
 But an LLC is a separate legal entity from its owners; it has a corporate veil that protects the assets of the members.
 In a dispute, creditors can usually only seize the assets of the business — not the owners.
-For more information please see: What is a Sole Proprietorship?

-This personal asset protection is especially important in Texas, which is known for being a state with a heavy litigation presence.
+This personal asset protection is especially important in Texas, which is known for having a heavy litigation presence.
 For example, in 2019, Jefferson County ranked as one of the worst environments for legal proceedings nationwide, including business cases.
 Thankfully, operating as a compliant LLC protects your personal assets from most of these lawsuits.

 In the end, limited liability protection is one of the primary reasons entrepreneurs decide they need an LLC.